kristopherjohnson/bitsybasic/_reference/run.md

 ## Details

 `RUN` starts running the program at its first line.

-The program will continue running until it reaches an [END](/reference/end) statement, an error occurs, or the user kills the program with Break/Ctrl-C.
+The interpreter runs the program until it reaches an [END](/reference/end) statement, an error occurs, or the user kills the program with Break/Ctrl-C.

 ## Examples